AlaBouali/bane/docs/bane/utils/js_fuck.md

 (<a href="https://github.com/aemkei/jsfuck">https://github.com/aemkei/jsfuck</a>)</p>
 <p>Class variables:
 USE_CHAR_CODE
-&ndash; string used to indicate which keys in MAPPING will be encoded using their ASCII character code</p>
+– string used to indicate which keys in MAPPING will be encoded using their ASCII character code</p>
 <p>MIN
-&ndash; int the position within MAPPING dictionary to start iterating from, for the final encoding pass</p>
+– int the position within MAPPING dictionary to start iterating from, for the final encoding pass</p>
 <p>MAX
-&ndash; int the maximum value to iterate in MAPPING on the final encode</p>
+– int the maximum value to iterate in MAPPING on the final encode</p>
 <p>SIMPLE
-&ndash; dictionary of built-in Javascript types and values</p>
+– dictionary of built-in Javascript types and values</p>
 <p>CONSTRUCTORS
-&ndash; dictionary of mostly Javascript data types</p>
+– dictionary of mostly Javascript data types</p>
 <p>MAPPING
-&ndash; dictionary of every character to be mapped and decoded</p>
+– dictionary of every character to be mapped and decoded</p>
 <p>GLOBAL
-&ndash; string used to replace 'GLOBAL' value on final encode</p>
+– string used to replace 'GLOBAL' value on final encode</p>
 <p>Checks if passed some Javascript and if so assigns an instance variable
 to that of the pass Javascript.</p>
 <p>Populates MAPPING dictionary with the keys corresponding encoded value.</p>
 <p>Keyword arguments:
-js &ndash; string containing the encoded Javascript to be decoded (defualt None)</p></div>
+js – string containing the encoded Javascript to be decoded (defualt None)</p></div>
 <details class="source">
 <summary>
 <span>Expand source code</span>
 </summary>
 <pre><code class="python">class js_fuck(object):
-    &#39;&#39;&#39;
+    '''
     Encodes/Decodes Javascript using JSFuck 0.4.0
     (https://github.com/aemkei/jsfuck)